skippyr/river-dreams/README.md

 But, I know that sometimes this behavior will not work as intended.
 For those cases, you can define the environment variable `RIVER_DREAMS_USE_FALLBACK_TEXT`: if its value is `true`, it will use fallback text, otherwise, it will not.

+## What about speed?

+River Dreams is fast enough to be usable, but I have to admit that its speed still not perfect and it annoys me sometimes.
+Stay tuned for future commits as I want to use [`zsh-async`](https://github.com/mafredri/zsh-async) to make some of its modules async.
+I just have to learn it first.

 ## Installation/Uninstallation